-In the second video we want to look at some real examples of Elliott Wave patterns and predictions that we analyzed in the last few years, to show you how Elliott Wave theory works, and why it works.
-We will look at some different patterns, before and after charts on different markets.
+In the second video we want to look at some real examples of Elliott wave theory and predictions that we analyzed in the last few years, to show you how Elliott wave theory works, and why it works.
+We will look at some different Elliott wave patterns, before and after Elliott wave charts on different markets.

-We will go through rules and guidelines of an impulse, how to identify an impulse pattern, what to look for and what it really matters.
-We will show you the channeling technique and how to apply the Fibonacci on impulse waves (when and when wave 2 can end, what to look for in wave 3, wave 4 and where and how to project end of wave 5)
+We will go through the Elliott wave rules and guidelines of an impulse, how to identify an impulse Elliott wave pattern, what to look for and what it really matters.
+We will show you the Elliott wave channeling technique and how to apply the Fibonacci on Elliott wave impulse waves (when and when wave 2 can end, what to look for in wave 3, wave 4 and where and how to project end of wave 5).

-We will go through rules and guidelines of diagonal triangles, how to identify the diagonal triangle, what are the personality of the patterns.
-We will show you how to take advantage of those patterns, how and when to take action and what to expect when a diagonal is completed, and more important when it is completed.
-We will look at some samples on real time charts.
+We go through rules and guidelines of Elliott wave diagonal triangles, how to identify the diagonal triangle, what are the personality of those patterns.
+Here we show you how to take advantage of these structure and prices, how and when to take action and what to expect when Elliott wave diagonal is completed, and more important when it is completed.
+We will look at some samples on real charts.

-We will walk you through the rules and guidelines of different type of corrections, how to identify them, what is the personality of each corrective pattern, what to look for when trying to call an end of the corrective pattern, and when to take action.
-We will describe everything with channeling technique as well as the Fibonacci tool for each corrective pattern.
+We walk you through the rules and guidelines of different type of Elliott wave corrections, how to identify them, what is the personality of each Elliott wave corrective abc pattern, what to look for when trying to call an end of the Elliott wave corrective pattern, and when to take action.
+Here we describe everything with Elliott wave channeling technique as well as the Fibonacci tool for each corrective pattern.
 We will also talk a lot about confirmation levels, what is this and why it matters.
-We will take a look at some of the trading examples, those that worked out well and some that didn’t, and the reasons why.
+We take a look at some of the trading examples, those that worked out well and some that didn’t, and the reasons why.

-I will give you a list of my 10. trading tips that I found useful when analyzing, tracking and trading markets in combination with the Elliott Wave theory.
+We will give you a list We will give you a list of 10.
+Elliott wave trading tips that we found useful when analyzing, tracking and trading markets in combination with the Elliott wave analysis.

-Step by step process presented on trading examples and how to define your risk-comfort level.
+Step by step process presented on Elliott wave trading examples and how to define your risk-comfort level.

 Quick Review of rules for a correction and impulse, and trading examples.